freewind-demos/javafx-list-double-click-demo/README.md

 JavaFX List Double Click Demo
 =============================

-Double click on a list, and show the selected item.
+Left double click on a list, and show the selected item.